 Cloning a project will create a new project that is a copy of the source project.
 You can choose whether to clone the project with its content or without it.

-- Click your initials in the bottom-left corner and choose Projects.
+- Click your initials in the bottom-left corner and select Projects.

-- On the project card of the project you want to duplicate, click More Actions.
+- On the card of the project you want to duplicate, click More actions.

 - Click Clone project.

 - Type a name for the new project.